CalBrun/CleanDataProject/CodeBook.md

 Data for this project was obtained from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The zip file contains a “README.txt” file that describes the data in detail.
+The zip file contains a â€œREADME.txtâ€ file that describes the data in detail.

 Transformations and Work Performed by Script to Clean Data

-The script takes the combines the X, Y and Subject data for each of the two databases, “train” and “test” into a single database for each.
+The script takes the combines the X, Y and Subject data for each of the two databases, â€œtrainâ€ and â€œtestâ€ into a single database for each.
 These two databases are then combined using rbind, into a single datafile.

 The column names of the data files are modified to reflect that the first two columns are subject, and activity.
-The name of each of the data elements are then added from the “feature.txt” file.
+The name of each of the data elements are then added from the â€œfeature.txtâ€ file.

-A datafile is created by subsettung only the columns having features incorporating either “mean” or “std” within their names, representing means and standard deviations.
+A datafile is created by subsettung only the columns having features incorporating either â€œmeanâ€ or â€œstdâ€ within their names, representing means and standard deviations.

 Activities from the activity_labels.txt file are then added to each of the rows in the second column of the file, by replacing the corresponding activity number in the column with the activity label.